Clinical Psychology, Psychotherapy, and Counseling

 Quantitative Study(ies)

-Materials and Methods: The research method was descriptive-correlational and based on structural equation modeling.
-The statistical population consisted of all female adolescents studying in the second cycle of secondary education in public schools in Karaj during the 2025–2026 academic year.
-From this population, 250 female students were selected as the sample using convenience sampling.
-To collect data, in addition to a researcher-made demographic information checklist, the Internalizing Behavior Questionnaire (Achenbach, 1991), the Childhood Trauma Experience Questionnaire (Bernstein et al., 2003), the Alexithymia Questionnaire (Bagby et al., 1994), and the Cognitive Fusion Questionnaire (Gillanders, 2014) were used.
-The data were analyzed using Pearson correlation and structural equation modeling with the bootstrap method through SPSS and AMOS software.
+Methods and Materials: This descriptive-correlational study used structural equation modeling.
+The population included female students in the second cycle of public secondary schools in Karaj, Iran, during the 2025–2026 academic year.
+A total of 250 students were selected through convenience sampling.
+Data were collected using a demographic checklist, the Achenbach Internalizing Behavior Questionnaire, the Childhood Trauma Questionnaire, the Toronto Alexithymia Scale, and the Cognitive Fusion Questionnaire.
+Data were analyzed using Pearson correlation, structural equation modeling, and bootstrap mediation testing in SPSS 29 and AMOS 24.